questdb/py-tsbs-benchmark/README.md

 ```

 If your benchmarking client and QuestDB server are on separate machines then you
-shouldn't need any config tweaks to get best the performance.
+shouldn't need any config tweaks to get the best performance.

-The benchmark script assumes the instance is running on localhost on standard
+The benchmark script assumes that the instance is running on localhost on standard
 ports: If the instance is remote or uses different ports you can pass the
 `--host`, `--ilp-port` and `--http-port` arguments to the benchmark script
 shown later.